conda-forge/conda-forge.github.io/src/maintainer/knowledge_base.rst

         - liblapacke

 .. note::
   You should specify only the libraries the package needs. (i.e. if the package doesn't need LAPACK, remove liblapack and liblapacke)

   At recipe build time, above requirements would download the NETLIB's reference implementations and build your recipe against those.
-At runtime by default the following packages will be used,
+  At runtime by default the following packages will be used.

 .. code-block:: yaml

     - openblas   # [not win]
     - mkl        # [win]

 If a package needs a specific implementation's internal API for more control you can have,

 .. code-block:: yaml

     requirements:
       host:
         - {{ blas_impl }}